szTheory/chip8go/README.md

 ![chip8go](images/chip8go.png)

-> CHIP-8 emulator written in Go
+> a CHIP-8 emulator written in Go

 - [About](#about)
 - [Instructions](#instructions)